Nice Bombs: Plot

 In January 2004, shortly after officially becoming an American citizen, the Iraqi-born filmmaker Usama Alshaibi travels to Baghdad to visit the family he hasn't seen in over two decades.
 He makes the trip with his wife, Kristie, in tow.

 Although Saddam Hussein had been captured by American forces in December, Baghdad is in a state of extreme turmoil with massive explosions a daily, frightening occurrence.
 Yet, Usama and Kristie are surprised by his family's nonchalance at the chaos.
 When a bomb blows up and rocks the entire house, Usama's cousin Tareef refers to the explosive device as a "nice bomb," hence the film's title.

 Release

 Nice Bombs made its World Premiere at the 2006 Chicago Underground Film Festival where it won the Best Documentary award, which was especially fitting since Alshaibi has worked as a filmmaker primarily out of Chicago.
 Nice Bombs was theatrically released in New York at Two Boots Pioneer Theater and in Chicago at the Gene Siskel Film Center.
 The film was also screened at the 2007 New York Underground Film Festival and made its broadcast debut on the Sundance Channel in March 2008.
-The DVD distributor Cinema Obscura released Nice Bombs on DVD on October 27, 2009.
+MVD Entertainment Group currently distributes Nice Bombs on DVD.